Requirements for a student visa in Germany

 What requirements do I have to meet to obtain a student visa?

-The most important requirement is a specific purpose of study, proven by a university admission or a reservation.
+The most important requirement is a specific purpose for studying, demonstrated by a university admission or a reservation.
 The chosen university must be state-recognized.
 Another crucial requirement is that you have sufficient financial means (blocked account).

-What role does the seriousness of my intention to study play?
+What role does the seriousness of my study intention play?

 The diplomatic mission will carefully examine whether you truly want to study in Germany.
-Doubts about your motivation or inconsistent CVs may lead to rejection due to "implausibility."
+Doubts about your motivation or inconsistent CVs may lead to rejection on the grounds of "implausibility."
 For this reason, some embassies require a letter of motivation.

 How do I prove my financial security?